Home Security Tips Security Cameras Security Systems

 Remote Attacks

 Factory-provided default camera and router passwords provide easy access for hackers to circumvent any network security measures you may have implemented.
-It’s recommended to use a unique password that’s updated frequently.
-We’ll discuss this in more detail later.
+Again, it’s recommended you use a unique password that’s updated frequently.

 Local Attacks

-In a commercial setting, a local attack requires the hacker to be on premises in the CCTV camera cluster’s main control room, to gain control of your video feed and view its digital video recorder (DVR) footage.
+In a commercial setting, a local attack requires the hacker to be on premises in the CCTV camera cluster’s main control room, to access your video feed and view its digital video recorder (DVR) footage.
 This is highly coveted, and CCTV signals aren’t open to outside receivers since they’re typically used for public safety or government entities.

 Distributed Denial of Service (DDoS) Attacks

 This is usually through already damaged software.
-DDoS also targets technology devices, such as home PCs, printers and DVRs.
+DDoS also targets other devices, such as home PCs, printers, and DVRs.

-There’s never a guarantee your security cameras won’t get hacked.
-However, there are measures that can diminish your chances.
-If you’re running wireless security cameras, securing your wireless network and router should be top priority.
+There’s never a guarantee your home security cameras won’t get hacked.
+However, some measures can diminish your chances.
+Securing your wireless network and router should be a top priority if you're running wireless security cameras.

 Password Protection